Louisville Bankruptcy Attorney

 At our law firm, we are happy to discuss your earlier discharge if you have questions.
 We have been handling civil contempt matters in violations of a bankruptcy court order for years.
 If you want to review what type of bankruptcy to file or whether a debt may be non dischargeable, make an appointment.

-When the court enters your stay or discharge order, the debtor is protected.
-The protection is needed by the debtor and his family.
-When the stay is violated, take legal action to insure the debtor keeps the property.
+When the court enters your stay or discharge order, it protects the debtor.
+The debtor and his family need this protection.
+If anyone violates the stay, take legal action to ensure the debtor keeps the property.

 Free Kentucky Foreclosure Manual - Nick C. Thompson, Louisville, Kentucky Bankruptcy Attorney